Soccer at College

 May, June & July – Summer break – rest and individual preparation for pre-season.

 September – Regular season continues.
+Average of two games per week, training every day.

 October – Regular season continues and, towards the end of the month, the Conference Championships begin.